Honda CR-Z Performance

 Handling and Braking

-- "Handling was light and even nimble, again, by the standards of the [hybrid] class.
-You will definitely have more fun in this than you ever will in any of the [hybrid] competitors. …" --AutoWeek (2013)
+- "Handling was light and even nimble, again, by the standards of the class." --AutoWeek (2013)

 - "Steering feel, on the other hand, is very good, especially with the 3-mode drive system on its Sport setting.
 Braking is strong and stable with good pedal modulation, which is a pleasant surprise given the unnatural feel of many gas/electric hybrid cars." -- Consumer Guide (2012)